 S.C.V.
 Castelmaure is a cave cooperative founded in 1921.
 Today it consists of 65 members, 15 of which bring 85% of the production.
-The winery is located in the unofficial Corbières cru site of Durban (there are 11 unofficial Cru's in Corbières).
+The winery is located in the unofficial Corbières cru site of Durban (there is 1 official Cru and 11 unofficial Cru sites in Corbières ), also known as the high Corbières in the past, reflecting the very steep landscape, typical of the area, with vines planted from 180 to nearly 400 meters high (90% in Corbières AOC).
 The Serre mountain in the south protects the little plateau of Castelmaure from the off-weather patterns of the Mediterranean Sea.

-Antoine Robert is the head winemaker & director of the cave, succeeding longtime director Bernard Pueyo.
+Antoine Robert is the head winemaker & director of the cave.
 He is assisted in winemaking by Fabrice Santini.

 Castelmaure produces 90% red wine, 80% of which is A.O.C.
 Corbières.
 The soil is made of schist, limestone, alluvial river wash and argilo-calcaire.